 The shoes you wear can make or break your daytime look.
 If you have a shorter skirt, go for flatter shoes.
-Think ballet pumps or flat-heeled knee length boots.
+Think ballet pumps or flat-heeled knee-length boots.
 If you have a longer length dress, wear a fun, flirty daytime wedge for a more vintage or rockabilly look.

-Don't forget about the oversized, slouchy daytime handbag, shoulder bag or tote.
+Don't forget about the oversized, slouchy daytime handbag, shoulder bag, or tote.
 These are super casual and relaxed, allowing you to rock your style without looking like you are trying too hard.

 Try out these fantastic ideas and start wearing your bandage dresses during the day.
 You'll have a whole new expanse to your daytime wardrobe by following these tips.

-Matching Your Dress With A Coat
+How To Match Your Dress With A Coat

-Your coat needs to enhance, and not hide your dress or add unnecessary pounds to your silhouette.
+Your coat needs to enhance and not hide your dress or add unnecessary pounds to your silhouette.
 The trick is to choose one that boasts a flattering cut and draws attention to the curves you are trying to show off.